Perhaps you’ve still never heard of the Cacophony Society, Burning Man’s parent group.

-To borrow a phrase from 4chan, Cacophonists were tards.
-They were nerds.
+Cacophonists were punks, freaks, and nerds.
 They lived in the Bay Area and geeked on electronics and junk robotics.
 Some of them went into computers in Silicon Valley; some of them still don’t have email.
 Heck, the first major-media Burning Man story came from Wired.

 We would wager it’s immeasurable, but we have no idea how much of the Internet we use today was invented at Burning Man or by Cacophony Society members in Silicon Valley making social and intellectual connections.
 Urban adventurers and computer wizards both crave surreal, democratic chaos-play that disallows spectators and strives not to negatively interfere with anyone else’s experience.

 Cacophony Society members in analog were the IRL trolls who sprang up at the time of the Internet’s invention.
 Those who take themselves seriously are easily offended; goading heavily egoed people, after all, results in high comedy most of the time.

 On the Internet now, and in the dust out there, if you lose your temper, you lose.
 Your facts better be able to support your argument because everything else will break or blow downwind.
 An environment in which egos are kept in check prevents hero worship or rule by cult of personality, and fosters discussion about the essence of things.